Our Team

 Sarah Troshynski

 Sarah Troshynski is Central Asia Institute’s Accounting and Grants Management Associate.
-She supports CAI by managing financial reporting and grant compliance.
-She earned her Bachelor of Science in Accounting with a minor in Sociology from the University of Nebraska–Lincoln.
+Sarah supports CAI by managing financial reporting and grant compliance.
+She earned her bachelor’s in accounting with a minor in sociology from the University of Nebraska–Lincoln.